Skip to main content

 find why 'user_id' is absent and fix that.

-Opus 4.7: Most thorough diagnosis — explicitly rules out multiple hypotheses before committing to one.
+Claude Opus 4.8: Most thorough diagnosis — via Claude Code's interleaved thinking it explicitly rules out multiple hypotheses before committing to one.
 Uses run_code efficiently: one run to confirm the bug, one to confirm the fix.
-The explanation of why user_id was absent is the most complete.
+The explanation of why user_id was absent is the most complete, and it fixes the cause, not the symptom.

-Winner: Opus 4.7 — The multi-hypothesis diagnostic approach prevents fixing the symptom instead of the cause, and the interleaved thinking between tool calls produces a cleaner investigation.
+Winner: Claude Opus 4.8 — The multi-hypothesis diagnosis prevents fixing the symptom instead of the cause, and the interleaved thinking between tool calls produces a cleaner, more efficient investigation.

 9. Data Pipeline Agent